 The rule of thumb in planning for how many hours you’ll need is to balance study obligations with how preparing for the LSAT impacts your personal life.
 It will thoroughly disrupt your day-in and day-out activities, but you’ll still have to commit to enough studying, which will be a little bit different for each person.

-The first thing you need to do is take a practice test and see where you are scoring right now, followed by conducting some research into what kinds of scores the schools you are interested in are accepting.
+The first thing you need to do is take an LSAT practice test and see where you are scoring right now, followed by conducting some research into GPA scores of law schools that you may be interested in applying to.

 Set a goal score, and do some LSAT preparation exploration: Will you prepare on your own, with a class or tutor, on-site or online, interactive or on-demand?
 Figure out what kind of prep will work best for you and your schedule.
 Then take a blank calendar and fill in all of your current obligations.
 Get an idea of how much time you really have to spend on LSAT prep—and be realistic.
 That’s when you can set a test date and weekly schedules for studying, taking into consideration both time and how dramatic your score goal is in comparison with your first practice test.